 What is Mumps?

-Mumps is a disease caused by the mumps virus.
-Mumps commonly causes swelling of one or more of the salivary glands, referred to as parotid glands.
+Mumps is an illness caused by a virus that commonly causes swelling of one or more of the salivary (parotid) glands.

 How is it spread?